farimarwat/YoutubeDl-Boom/README.md

 While **youtubedl-android** is an excellent library (huge thanks to JunkFood for their work ❤️), we found some areas that could be improved to make it more efficient and lightweight.
 Here’s what led us to create **youtubedl-boom**:

-### 1️⃣ App Size Optimization
-- **Issue:** youtubedl-android packages all necessary files inside the APK, leading to a larger app size.
-- **Solution:** We now **download only the required files** based on the device’s architecture during first-time initialization.

 ### 2️⃣ FFmpeg Process Issue (Major Problem 🚨)
 - **Issue:** If a download is started using the FFmpeg downloader and the process is canceled, FFmpeg **keeps running in the background** and continues downloading, causing unnecessary resource consumption.